 …Force your dog to wear a costume.

 If you dress up your dog for our #FitdogHowlOWeen19 Instagram contest (see rules here) and want them to wear a costume for Halloween, make sure your dog doesn’t mind it.
 If he is uncomfortable and resisting, don’t force your dog to wear it.
 Many dogs have issues with costumes that cover their head, are bulky or lopsided, or have pants.
 As cute and fun as your dog’s costume might be, it’s important to respect your dog’s boundaries.

 Let us know!

-Are you bringing your dog to a doggy daycare this Halloween?
+Are you bringing your dog to doggy daycare this Halloween?
 What are your plans?
-Don’t forget to post photos of your dog in costume and tag @fitdogclubs and #FitdogHowlOWeen18 for a chance to win $250 in doggie goodies!
+Don’t forget to post photos of your dog in costume and tag @fitdogclubs @fitdogsports and #FitdogHowlOWeen19 for a chance to win over $200 in doggie goodies!
 Have a happy and safe Halloween!